EmFib/music_for_the_future/README.md

 client_credentials_manager = SpotifyClientCredentials(client_id=my_client_id, client_secret=my_client_secret)
 sp = spotipy.Spotify(client_credentials_manager=client_credentials_manager)
 ```
-4. To make the requests, I accessed the Spotify Credentials using  `sp.audio_features()`, which I wrapped into the `get_merge_audio_features` function.
+4. To make the requests, I accessed the Spotify Credentials using  `sp.audio_features()`, which I wrapped into my `get_merge_audio_features` function.
 The function makes the requests and stores the audio features for each song as a dictionary that is stored in a list containing dictionaries for all the songs.

 ## Data Cleaning & Pre-Processing